Devendra-Singh6464/Flask_Rest_Api_Integrate_with_keycloak/integrate.md

 podman pod start --latest
 ```

+From a terminal, enter the following command to start Keycloak:-

+> This command starts Keycloak exposed on the local port 8080 and creates an initial admin user with the username admin and password admin.

+I execute this command then i am go browser and write `localhost:8081`(localhost:port)

+## Third Step-

 ## [Welcome to Keycloak page](https://www.keycloak.org/getting-started/getting-started-podman):

 Click on `Administrations Console`

 Then i am go sign in page